mjflores/Adaboost_DTC_SVC_LR/README.md

 # Classification_Adaboost_DTC_SVC_LR

-Example of classification by using Adaboost with DTC, SVC and LR
+Example of classification by using Adaboost with DTC, SVC and LR over the iris dataset